 This private hut (pictured above) is accessible by the Lagazuoi Tunnels, a feast of adventure and WW1 history.
 It’s also accessible by cable car but what sets this hut apart is the cuisine.
 It’s some of the best hut food I’ve ever had.
 The view isn’t bad either 😉

 One of the oldest refuges in the Dolomites, this precariously placed hut is a grand feat of engineering.
-To appreciate its position, look at the hut from the top of nearby mountain Ra Gusela.
+To appreciate its position, look at the hut from the top of the nearby mountain Ra Gusela.

 Hotel Recommendations in Cortina D’Ampezzo